 “Is that so?”
 Leandros asked.

 “Yes.
-We still haven’t gotten those drinks I promised you.”
+The problem is, we still haven’t gotten those drinks I promised you.”

-Leandros raised an eyebrow.
+Leandros raised an eyebrow, unamused by Gareth’s attempt at a joke.
 “Not since you stood me up, no.”

 Gareth’s own smile fell.
 “Ah.
 Well, I—,”